SOURCE / ECONOMY

 The Ministry of Commerce of China File photo: VCG

-The MOFCOM announced Monday that the investigating authority has preliminarily determined that certain dairy products from the EU are subsidized, that China's domestic dairy industry has suffered material injury, and that there is a causal link between the subsidies and the material injury.
+The MOFCOM announced on Monday that the investigating authority has preliminarily determined that certain dairy products from the EU are subsidized, that China's domestic dairy industry has suffered material injury, and that there is a causal link between the subsidies and the material injury.

-Starting from December 23, provisional countervailing measures will be imposed on the corresponding products in the form of a security deposit for provisional countervailing duties, per the MOFCOM.
+Starting from Tuesday, provisional countervailing measures will be imposed on the corresponding products in the form of a security deposit for provisional countervailing duties, per the MOFCOM.

-Following the initiation of the case, the MOFCOM conducted the investigation in a fair, impartial, open, and transparent manner, in strict accordance with Chinese laws and regulations as well as relevant World Trade Organization rules, fully safeguarding the rights of interested parties, the spokesperson said.
+Following the initiation of the case, the MOFCOM conducted the investigation in a fair, impartial, open, and transparent manner, in strict accordance with Chinese laws and regulations as well as relevant World Trade Organization rules, fully safeguarding the rights of interested parties, a spokesperson of the MOFCOM said on Monday in response to a media inquiry regarding the ruling.

-In accordance with the relevant provisions of the China's regulations on countervailing measures, the MOFCOM released its preliminary ruling announcement on December 22, 2025, determining ad valorem subsidy rates for EU companies ranging from 21.9 percent to 42.7 percent, and decided to impose provisional countervailing measures, according the ministry's spokesperson.
+In accordance with the relevant provisions of the China's regulations on countervailing measures, the MOFCOM released its preliminary ruling announcement on Monday, determining ad valorem subsidy rates for EU companies ranging from 21.9 percent to 42.7 percent, and decided to impose provisional countervailing measures, according the ministry's spokesperson.

-Also on the same day, responding to media questions on the preliminary ruling, a head of the trade remedy and investigation bureau of the MOCOM reiterated that China has consistently exercised caution and restraint in using trade remedy measures.
+Also on the same day, responding to media questions on the preliminary ruling, a head of the trade remedy and investigation bureau of the MOFCOM reiterated that China has consistently exercised caution and restraint in using trade remedy measures.

-Since the beginning of 2025, China has not initiated any new trade remedy investigations on the EU, only issuing final rulings on three anti-dumping cases concerning brandy, polyformaldehyde copolymer, and pork, said the MOFCOM official.
+However, since the beginning of 2025, China has not initiated any new trade remedy investigations on the EU, only issuing final rulings on three anti-dumping cases concerning brandy, polyformaldehyde copolymer, and pork, said the MOFCOM official.

 In the same period, the EU has imposed provisional duties in 18 trade remedy cases against China, issued final duties in 18 cases, and launched 15 new trade remedy investigations, including three initiated against China on Friday, December 19 alone, according to the official.